chi-net/.github/profile/README.md

 # chi Network

-## a application collection for chihuo2104.
+## an application collection for chihuo2104.

 ## About the avatar